Vintage Vinyl Records — Rare LPs, First Pressings & Collector Guide

 The Cultural Archivist

 Values records for the stories they tell about shifting musical movements.
 Drawn to albums that defined eras, sparked controversy, or captured a cultural moment.
-Often focuses on complete catalogs of specific artists or labels — Blue Note jazz, SST punk, or early Sun Records releases — as a form of musical preservation.
+Often focuses on complete catalogs of specific artists or labels — Blue Note jazz, SST hardcore, or early Sun Records releases — as a form of musical preservation.
+The cultural archivist cares as much about provenance and documentation as about condition.

 The Cover Art Collector